themonetizr/monetizr-android-sdk/README.md

  <uses-permission android:name="android.permission.INTERNET"/>
  <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>
 ```
-### Optional settings
+## Optional settings
-**API debugging**.
+### API debugging

 Set to `false` by default.
 SDK methods are calling RESTful API and safely storing provided bits of the data using queued HTTPS requests.
 If something fails, the methods do not stop the host application and do not print out logs to console.
 If `debuggable` is set to `true`, then output is provided to Logging information.

 ```kotlin
 MonetizrSdk.debuggable = true